+D10 Yes No

-D10 Does an open admission policy, if reported, apply to V We do not have an open transfer students? admission policy.
+D10 Does an open admission policy, if reported, apply to WCU does not have an open

+transfer students? admission policy

 D11 Describe additional requirements for transfer admission, if applicable: Some academic programs will require higher than a 2.0 grade point average and specific course prerequisites.
 An audition is required for music and some programs may require an interview.